Superdiffusion and antidiffusion in an aligned active suspension: Abstract

 \section{Abstract}

 We show theoretically that an imposed uniaxial anisotropy leads to new universality classes for the dynamics of active particles suspended in a viscous fluid.
 In the homogeneous state, their concentration relaxes superdiffusively, stirred by the long-ranged flows generated by its own fluctuations, as confirmed by our numerical simulations.
-Increasing activity leads to an anisotropic diffusive instability, driven \SR{by the interplay of active stresses with a particle current proportional to the local curvature of the suspension velocity profile}.
+Increasing activity leads to an anisotropic diffusive instability, \MOD{and thus an original phase-separation mechanism,} driven \SR{by the interplay of active stresses with a particle current proportional to the local curvature of the suspension velocity profile}.

 \thefootnote{*} \thefootnote{\arabic{footnote}}

 Active Matter, that is, living materials and their imitations, is made up of components that continually extract mechanical work from a fuel supply \cite{ramaswamy2010mechanics,bowick2022symmetry}.
 The dynamical equations governing active materials differ from their passive counterparts through physical fluxes arising from maintained chemical forces \cite{Prawar_Dadhichi_2018}.
 In the cases of greatest interest, these fluxes dominate at large length scales, resulting in dynamical and statistical properties qualitatively different from those of a time-reversal-invariant system with the same spatial symmetries.
 Much insight has emerged recently \cite{activeB+bubbly_PRX,activeB_NComm,tiribocchi2015active,cates2019active,cates2025active} from a focus on active currents and stresses built from scalar fields \cite{finlayson1969convective} rather than alignment or flocking.
 In this Letter we study such scalar active matter in a permanently anisotropic momentum-conserving fluid, described, like active \cite{singh2019hydrodynamically,tiribocchi2015active} or passive \cite{hohenberg1977theory} model H, by concentration and hydrodynamic velocity fields, but with a preferred axis.
 We discuss possible experimental realizations, e.g., Fig. \ref{introfig}, towards the end of the paper.